PacificBiosciences/barcoding/docs/faq/memory.md

 input, uncompressed.

-The maximum concurrent output BAM file handles can be adjusted with `--bam-handles N`.
+The maximum concurrent output BAM file handles can be adjusted with `--bam-handles N` or `--output-handles N`.
 The default is 500.

 Examples, how memory usage is affected by `--bam-handles`.
-Option `--bam-handles-verbose` is only used to visualize the BAM output file handles.
+Option `--bam-handles-verbose` or `--output-handles-verbose` is only used to visualize the BAM output file handles.
 Memory usage reported using [memusg](https://gist.github.com/netj/526585):

     $ lima input.bam barcodes.fasta out.bam --same --split-bam --bam-handles 9 --bam-handles-verbose